-Removing an 8xDMT
+Removing an 8xDMT Over ISDN

-Complete the following steps to remove an 8xDMT from the chassis:
+Complete the following steps to remove the 8xDMT over ISDN from the chassis:

 - Step 1 Connect a grounding strap to the ESD grounding jack on the chassis. - Step 2 Use a flat-head screwdriver to move the locking tab from the locked to the unlocked position.
 Be sure to turn the locking tab so that it does not overlap the line card ejector lever as shown in Figure 2.